Azure-Samples/PTU-batch-usage-optimizer/README.md

 # 🚀 PTU Batch Usage Optimizer

-An open-source FastAPI REST API for optimizing the usage of PTU (Provisioned Throughput Unit) environments.
-This project enables users to send Azure OpenAI processes to be executed only when the PTU environment is under optimal usage conditions, maximizing efficiency and cost-effectiveness.
-It features native CosmosDB RBAC authentication and a flexible architecture.
+An open-source solution for optimizing Azure OpenAI workloads in PTU (Provisioned Throughput)[https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/provisioned-throughput?tabs=global-ptum] environments.
+This project intelligently queues and dispatches requests based on real-time PTU utilization, ensuring jobs are processed efficiently and cost-effectively when resources are available.

 > **Note:** This project is open-source and intended as a starting point.
 You are encouraged to adapt and extend it to fit your specific requirements and production standards.